Can Joe Biden win back Americans’ confidence?

 Confrontation vs. conciliation

 The optics of this year’s State of the Union will be different in a key way: Sitting behind the president will be the new Republican speaker of the House, Rep. Kevin McCarthy of California.
-The two met last week, the start of a months-long debate over Congress’s need to raise the government borrowing limit – the “debt ceiling” – to avoid a catastrophic default.
+The two met last week, the start of a monthslong debate over Congress’ need to raise the government borrowing limit – the debt ceiling – to avoid a catastrophic default.
 Republicans are demanding spending cuts in return.

 The debt ceiling negotiations are one of many areas where Americans say they want the two parties to work together for the common good.
-Ditto with the porous Southern U.S. border.
+Ditto with the porous southern U.S. border.
 But it’s not so simple.
 Voters also want their leaders to be “fighters” – to stand up for their beliefs.

 Henry Olsen, a senior fellow at the conservative Ethics and Public Policy Center in Washington, says he’ll be watching Tuesday to see how the president strikes a balance between confrontation and conciliation.

 “Biden, I think, needs to show both,” Mr. Olsen says.
-“He needs to show confrontation to draw the general election contrast and to make the progressive left satisfied with him.
+“He needs to show confrontation to draw the general-election contrast and to make the progressive left satisfied with him.
 He needs to show conciliation for the general election as well.”

-The only question, he adds, is “what’s the balance?”
+The only question, he adds, is “What’s the balance?”
 If it’s 80% confrontation and 20% conciliation, that lowers the chance of getting things done.
 “If it’s 60-40 in favor of conciliation, that raises the discord on the left.”

 Mr. Biden will rely on his decades of Washington experience as he tries to thread that needle.
 He’ll also rely on his inner circle of longtime advisers – now minus his longtime chief of staff, Ron Klain, who stepped down last week in a tearful goodbye ceremony.
-The president’s new chief of staff, Jeff Zients, is hailed for his executive ability – most recently, as COVID response coordinator – but isn’t seen as having the political savvy of Mr. Klain.
+The president’s new chief of staff, Jeff Zients, is hailed for his executive ability – most recently, as COVID-19 response coordinator – but isn’t seen as having the political savvy of Mr. Klain.

 The chief of staff transition might seem like so much “inside the Beltway” minutiae, but it matters, says Chris Whipple, who interviewed many key players, including the president himself, for his new book, “The Fight of His Life: Inside Joe Biden’s White House.”

-“This is a really battened down, disciplined, leak-proof, on script White House most of the time,” he says, and as Team Biden gears up for the reelection campaign, having an effective chief of staff “makes all the difference.”
+“This is a really battened down, disciplined, leakproof, on-script White House most of the time,” he says, and as Team Biden gears up for the reelection campaign, having an effective chief of staff “makes all the difference.”

 Even after “all the stuff they’ve dealt with,” Mr. Whipple says, “now comes the hard part.”